 A Tara That Sends You Screaming?

 Yet, one look at White Tara’s wrathful emanation, Palden Lhamo, and — never mind integration of the shadow psyche — She is enough to send one screaming for the light, never to return to the shadows.
-She is so terrible, that some teachers advise even initiated students to do the practice of Yamantaka — an equally ferocious Buddha— before attempting Hers.
+She is so terrible, that some teachers advise even initiated students to do the practice of Yamantaka — among the most wrathful of Buddhas — before attempting Hers.
 Is it because She is so terrible we need the protection of the great “death foe” Yamantaka?
 Or, is it because She is so indelibly powerful that we need to be grounded first?
 Or is it because Yamantaka is Her consort?

 Palden Lhamo’s Mantra chanting: